Gustavo Cárdenas Gutiérrez

 Gustavo Adolfo Cárdenas Gutiérrez (born 25 January 1958) is a Mexican businessman and politician affiliated with Movimiento Ciudadano (formerly from the National Action Party).
-He represents Tamaulipas and the second electoral region in the Chamber of Deputies for the LXIII Legislature of the Mexican Congress and has previously been a federal deputy and senator from the same state.
+He represented Tamaulipas and the second electoral region in the Chamber of Deputies for the LXIII Legislature of the Mexican Congress and has previously been a federal deputy and senator from the same state.
+He also served as a deputy in the Congress of Tamaulipas during the 66th legislature (2021-2024).